 Both classes serve meals on proper porcelain dinnerware and you get to eat with stainless steel knives and forks.

-Flying premium economy is quite similar to flying in business class, with nicer blankets and full size pillows, a great menu, and extra special service.
+Flying premium economy is quite similar to flying in business class.
+They offer nicer blankets and full-size pillows, a great menu, and extra special service.